What is the Chesapeake Oyster Alliance?

 Who is involved in the Chesapeake Oyster Alliance?

 A diverse group of partners have committed to making the Chesapeake Oyster Alliance goal a reality.
 These partners include community organizations, universities, NGOs, and corporate and private partners.
-Watermen and aquaculturists are also important partners in this effort because of their crucial connection to the public and private fisheries where much of the Bay's increased oyster abundance will need to occur.
+Aquaculturists are also important partners in this effort because of their crucial connection to the public and private fisheries where much of the Bay's increased oyster abundance will need to occur.

 How does this alliance differ from existing oyster restoration efforts?

 In recent years, recovery of Chesapeake Bay oyster populations has been accelerating due to state and federal agencies' large-scale efforts to restore 10 tributaries along with improvements in water quality, increasing disease resistance, growth of aquaculture on leased bottom, and scientific management of wild harvest.
 But without an ambitious, collaborative effort like the Chesapeake Oyster Alliance, we will likely fall short of truly restoring this keystone species.
 By generating new partnerships and sparking innovation, this coalition will accelerate efforts that already show tremendous promise for the Bay's oyster populations, while also bringing new partners and approaches to this rapidly evolving field.

 Where will the 10 billion new oysters come from?

 The 10 billion oysters will come primarily from large-scale restoration efforts in Maryland and Virginia that support the Chesapeake Bay Program objective of restoring 10 tributaries by 2025, but will also include oysters planted in the aquaculture industry and wild fishery.

 What are the key components of the Chesapeake Oyster Alliance?